-State regulations (17 CCR 6500) require that prenatal care providers give pregnant women informational material about the newborn screening program.
-Because some women do not receive prenatal care, the same informational material, Important Information for Parents about the Newborn Screening Test (IIP), is also distributed upon admission to a licensed perinatal health facility for delivery.
-The California Newborn Screening Program supplies copies of this pamphlet at no cost to all health professionals who serve maternity patients, to hospitals that provide maternity and/or newborn care, to local health departments, and county birth registrars.
+State regulations (17 CCR 6504 and 6504.2) require that birth attendents and perinatal licensed health facilities give pregnant women informational material about the newborn screening program.
+Important Information for Parents about the Newborn Screening Test (IIP), The California Newborn Screening Program supplies copies of this pamphlet at no cost to all health professionals who serve maternity patients, to hospitals that provide maternity and/or newborn care, to local health departments, and county birth registrars.

 How to Order Important Information for Parents

 Over 99% of the babies born in California are screened.
-The actual sample of newborn blood is obtained before the sixth day of life by a heel-stick.
-State regulations require that the sample be collected at discharge, prior to a red blood cell transfusion, or for infants with extended hospital stays, on the sixth day of life.
+The actual sample of newborn blood is obtained ideally between 12 - 48 hours of life by a heel-stick.
+State regulations require that the sample be collected before the 4th day of life, and prior to a red blood cell transfusion.
 To decrease the chances of a false positive (requiring additional testing) or false negative (resulting in a missed case), the State strongly recommends delaying collection on healthy full term infants until at least 12 hours of age.
 If for any reason (e.g., transfusion, discharge earlier than 12 hours or hospital error) the specimen is collected prior to 12 hours, a second specimen will be required.

-The blood sample is collected on special filter paper, and mailed to a pre-assigned regional screening laboratory approved by the State for testing.
+The blood sample is collected on special filter paper, and transported to a pre-assigned regional screening laboratory approved by the State for testing.
 These State-contract Newborn and Prenatal Screening (NAPS) laboratories review each specimen for adequacy.
 Fewer than 1% of the samples are deemed inadequate (i.e., unacceptable) by the NAPS laboratories.
 The newborn’s physician is notified of all inadequate samples.
 It is the physician’s responsibility to ensure that a second specimen is collected in a timely manner.
-The Area Service Centers track all inadequates to ensure a subsequent adequate specimen is obtained.
+The Area Service Centers track all inadequate specimens and positive specimens to ensure a subsequent adequate specimen or confirmatory testing is obtained.

 Specimen Collection Procedure